30% off sitewide! Sale ends soon. -dsktp

 While Western scientists are still working to understand the specific mechanisms that make the turkey tail mushroom supplement a powerful immune system stimulant, turkey-tail derived PSP has been used clinically in Japan and China since the 1970s and 1980s, respectively.

 Probiotics are helpful bacteria that boost gut health, which is vital for stable immune function.
 Modern science increasingly recognizes that our gut microbiome plays an important role in our overall health.
 A healthy gut influences:

 Beneficial bacteria like Lactobacillus and Bifidobacterium are therefore essential to overall health.
-You can support your gut microbiome by eating fermented or probiotic-rich foods like yogurt and kimchi or by taking a probiotic supplement, but the bacteria may not survive if it doesn’t have adequate prebiotic nutrients.
+You can support your gut microbiome by eating fermented or probiotic-rich foods like yogurt and kimchi or by taking a probiotic supplement.
+Still, the bacteria may not survive if it doesn't have adequate prebiotic nutrients.